simpleanalytics/docs/_docs/10_general/10_what_we_collect.md

 The second ID, page ID, is used to link multiple events (if a customer collects them) together.
 Let's say you have 2 events on the same page, you can then combine them together.
 This is not used by most customers.
 This page ID will be reset after every page.

 The last ID, session ID, is used to link multiple events and pages into one session.
 It's the same as a page ID, but with multiple pages.
 When a customer has a SPA (Single Page Application), the session ID is reset when the website is closed.
 If the customer doesn't have a SPA, the session ID is reset with every navigation.
-The session ID is only needed when you need to use [sequential events](/events#sequential-by-session).
-Not so much for the amount of visitors.
-We measure that [with the referrer of the page](/explained/unique-visits).

 It's important to note, that all these IDs are not linked to a person or personal data.
 It's linked to only a page view, page, or session.
 Another point: these IDs are not stored on the device.
 Meaning, that if a visitor reloads the page (with F5 for example), the IDs will all be reset.